 - Useful guides, books, and how-to articles

 - DIG tool for Apple iOS - Free, on the App Store.
 Created by Ray Bellis of ISC, this tool is a port of the dig tool included with the BIND distribution to the Apple iOS platforms (iPhone and iPad).
+Sadly this is no longer maintained, and is based on BIND 9.14.2, before we implemented DOH and DOT, so these features are not supported.

 - EDNS Compatibility Tester - BIND developer Mark Andrews created this site and monitors the on-going scanning of the DNS root, top-level domains, and several lists of top Internet domains.
 Check your own domain or see the historical performance of the domains we monitor.